tylerharter/cs320/f20/lec/nov20/README.md

 train.head()
 ```

-How well does it doe on the training and test data?
+How well does it do on the training and test data?

 ```python
 lr = LogisticRegression(penalty="none")